Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 KPV typically provides the best outcomes for autoimmune conditions due to its anti-inflammatory and immune-modulating properties.
 The peptide helps reduce autoimmune inflammation while promoting regulatory T-cell development.
 TA1 may also benefit certain autoimmune patients by improving overall immune regulation, though careful monitoring prevents overstimulation of already hyperactive immune responses.

 TA1 leads our immune peptide ranking based on extensive clinical evidence, FDA approval status, and proven efficacy across multiple conditions requiring immune enhancement.
-Its strong safety profile and well-established dosing protocols make it the most reliable choice for patients seeking comprehensive immune support.
+Its strong safety profile and well-established dosing protocols make it the most reliable choice for patients seeking thorough immune support.

 LL-37 excels for patients with specific antimicrobial needs or chronic infections, while KPV provides superior anti-inflammatory benefits for autoimmune and inflammatory conditions.
 Thymulin offers unique advantages for age-related immune decline and thymic function restoration.